TopoInVis-Workshop/2024/_pages/submission.md

 ## Abstract Submission for Early Career Lightning Talks

-For submission of abstracts for early-career lightning talks, please watch [this link](https://forms.gle/YpkvNcDH1FyusqZX9) for instructions to submit the abstract.
+For submission of abstracts for early-career lightning talks, please watch this space for further instructions to submit the abstract.